athatheo/athatheo.github.io/README.md

 This file contains the necessary functions for initializing variables such as `init()` as well as drawing basic elements on the website.
 Results regarding the `Interactive What-If Design` and `Statistical Analysis` outputs are fed in the HTML elements by the `switchQuestions()` and `switchStatistics()` functions respectively.
+  - `switchQuestions()` is responsible for showing results in the `Interactive What-If Design` subcategory.
+There the user can change a parameter and see what would change in the design and its cost/efficiency
+  - `switchStatistics()` is responsible for showing results in the `Statistical Analysis` subcategory.
+The user can explore the various graphs that are a representation of the returned results.

 #### draw_chart.js
 It has a major functionality in the code.
 It contains the functions responsible for calling the continuum building functions from `worker.js` as well as various functions that are responsible for creating the necessary elements in the website for the user to see results.
 It uses the data returned from `worker.js` to fill the content of the HTML elements and present these results to the user.
-The `parseInputVariables()` function is called and passed as part of the message posted in the Web Worker.
+The `parseInputVariables()` function is called and its result is passed as part of the message posted in the Web Worker, so that functions in the `worker.js` file are aware of the user input.
+Three functions that play a key role in creating and filling HTML elements are:
+- `drawDesigns()` finds the fitting value according to the budget (both performance- and cost-wise) and fills the relevant HTML elements with information contained in the arrays that were returned from the `worker.js` computations
+- `drawDiagram()` draws the elements regarding the On Disk part
+- `drawBar()` fills the bars regarding the In-Memory sizes

 #### worker.js